Texas Car Accident Statistics – Top 8 Causes of Car Accidents

 How Much Can Someone Sue for a Car Accident in Texas?

 Well, every car accident is different.
-Two primary factors that come into play when determining the ideal compensation amount are the injuries sustained and the details of the collision.
+Three primary factors that come into play when determining the ideal compensation amount are the injuries sustained, the size of the insurance policy, and the specific details of the collision.

-The minimum is $30,000 for bodily injury to one person and $60,000 for bodily injury to more than one person.
+The minimum auto insurance limits in Texas are $30,000 for bodily injury to one person and $60,000 for bodily injury to more than one person.
 The minimum property damage is $25,000.
-Other damages you can sue for include;
+Other damages you can sue for include:

 • Loss of earning potential